FabrizioMarras/automation-youtube/README.md

     - No: The number associated with the video file name.
     - Date: The date to schedule the post (time will be set to 5:00 PM CET by default).
     - Test: The test name associated with the video.
-    - Name: The type of test (e.g., Watch, Follow).
+    - Name: The type of test (e.g., Astrology, Watch, Follow).
     - Char: The character name.
     - AInsyte Message: The content of the post.
     - Hash #: Hashtags for the post (multiple columns).